SEG-JPEG: Simple Visual Semantic Communications for Remote Operation of Automated Vehicles over Unreliable Wireless Networks: Results And Evaluation

 \subsection{Glass-to-Glass Performance}

-Using a 4G connection, the augmented JPEG technique achieved a median G2G latency of 198ms with a throughput of 500kbit/s at a framerate of 10Hz (Fig.~\ref{fig:G2GLatency}).
-H.264 achieved a similar median G2G latency of 195ms at the same throughput but with a framerate of 30Hz.
-Interestingly, decreasing the frame rate to 10Hz increased the G2G latency to above 500ms.
-It was observed that the H.264 imagery became increasingly unusable when the vehicle was in motion leading to frame distortions such as tearing and macroblocking (Fig.~\ref{fig:DistortedH264}).
+Using a 4G connection, SEG-JPEG achieved a median G2G latency of 198 ms with a throughput of 500 kbit/s at a frame rate of 10 Hz (Fig.~\ref{fig:G2GLatency}). h.264 achieved a similar median G2G latency of 195 ms at the same throughput but with a frame rate of 30 Hz.
+Interestingly, decreasing the frame rate to 10 Hz increased the G2G latency to above 500 ms when using h.264 compression.
+It was observed that the h.264 imagery became unusable with the vehicle in motion due to frame distortions such as tearing and macroblocking (Fig.~\ref{fig:DistortedH264}).